LIHPC-Computational-Geometry/gmds072/README.md

 This project is a dependency of the [mgx](https://github.com/LIHPC-Computational-Geometry/mgx) product.

 Its Spack and Cmake CIs are based on reusable workflows provided in [lihpccg-ci](https://github.com/LIHPC-Computational-Geometry/lihpccg-ci) project.

+We copied the Spack CI (not reused) due to the Spack recipe name which is gmds (and not gmds072).